 - Provincial Nominee Program (PNP) – The applicants immigrate to a specific province in Canada

 - Express Entry is Canada’s flagship application management system for key economic immigration programs.
+To understand the Canada VISA eligibility requirements one must understand the types of programs available.
 Potential applicants will need to be eligible under one of the following federal economic immigration programs:

 - Federal Skilled Worker Class